yoep/popcorn-fx/README.md

-kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality). maximized                       | Maximize the window on startup.
+kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality). maximized                       | Maximize the window on startup. disable-mouse                   | Permanently hides the mouse from the application.

 ### Java launch options